Bethlehem, WV Demographics

 A map of Bethlehem's Population by Race

-Of the 439 places in West Virginia, Bethlehem is the 60th most populous.
+Bethlehem is ranked the 61st most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bethlehem was ranked the 60th most populous place in the 2020 Census.

 Bethlehem's White Population